kivy/kivy/doc/sources/gsoc.rst

     toolchains to SDL2.
 Part of the work is already done.
 What left is mostly

     - Hashing out distribution mechanisms for the lib.
-    - Porting mobile backends to ios and android sdl2.
+    - Porting mobile backends for ios and android to sdl2.
 Partial work on this has already been going on.
     - Unit tests for the new sdl2 backends making sure apps work the same on sdl2 as on other backends.
-    - Performance testing.
-Looking at the difference between sdl2 and other providers to ascertain whether sdl2 could be used as the default provider giving it priority over other backends.
+    - Performace testing.
+Looking at the difference between sdl2 and other providers to ascertain wether sdl2 could be used as the default provider giving it priority
   References:
     https://github.com/kivy/kivy/tree/sdl2-support
   Expected Outcome:
-    New sdl2 core providers and support for using sdl2 on mobiles.
+    Completing the existing and adding new sdl2 core providers and support for using sdl2 on mobiles.

   - **Mentors**: Akshay Arora, Jacob Kovac, Mathieu Virbel
   - **Requirements:** Access to Linux, Windows, OS X, iOS, Android.